Skip to content

 Yes, they help personalize outreach (like referencing a specific use case or challenge).
 But they can also highlight bigger patterns:

-It's useful to centralize these insights after every event.
-A short debrief session or shared doc can go a long way in aligning teams and making your next round of messaging—and product decisions—that much sharper.
+Centralizing this feedback strengthens future campaigns.
+A short debrief session or shared doc can go a long way in aligning teams and making your next round of messaging and product decisions that much sharper.

 ...